We're a TMCX Five Star Award Winning Collector Site

 "NOTE" If you would like to receive an email every time the site is updated, please click here firstname.lastname@example.org and let John know.
 From then on you will be notified when changes are made to the site.

-NEXT SITE UPDATE: Sunday 26 MAY 2013 at 08:30 AM EST I am adding this feature so that everyone will know when the next update will occur and not to wait on my update email to view the new listings.
+NEXT SITE UPDATE: Sunday 29 NOV 2020 at 08:30 AM EST I am adding this feature so that everyone will know when the next update will occur and not wait on my update email to view the new listings.

 SOLD ITEMS: All knives are available when the site is updated and are sold on a first-come first-serve basis.
 As knives are spoken for I immediately mark them sold.